pymc-devs/pymc-examples/examples/case_studies/battery.myst.md

 +++

-### House energy consumption and generation
-We use electricity for heating, cooking, lighting, and appliances.
-We currently have a gas combi boiler for heating and hot water, and so we don't use electricity for heating or hot water, via a heat pump for example.
-Currently we are on a flat rate tariff, where we pay the same amount for electricity (0.2816 p/kWr) at all times of day.

-The house has 3 solar panels on the roof, which generate electricity during the day.
-Without a house battery, any energy created by the solar panels is either used by the house or exported to the grid.
-We are paid for any electricity exported to the grid, but this is at a relatively low rate.
-We currently get paid 0.15 p/kWhr for electricity exported to the grid.
-In the rest of this notebook we will refer to energy generated or exported as "PV" for photovoltaic.

-+++

-### Calculating costs

-In order to calculate the costs of each scenario, we need to know the following:

-$$
-\text{cost} = (\text{import rate} \cdot \text{total import}) - (\text{export rate} \cdot \text{total export})
-$$

-where:

-* $\text{import rate}$ = 0.2816 p/kWr.
-* $\text{total import}$ will be given by the total energy demand minus the PV generation used by the house.
-* $\text{export rate}$ = 0.15 p/kWr.
-* $\text{total export}$ will be given by the PV generation minus the energy demand of the house.

-In the UK we also have a daily standing charge.
-This is a fixed cost that will remain constant regardless of the strategy we take, so we ignore it in our calculations.

-The costs calculation may get a little more complex later on in the notebook where we move away from a flat rate tarrif and consider a time of use tarrif with a cheaper night rate.

-+++

 ### Why buy a house battery?
 1. Higher utilisation of solar energy: Rather than exporting any excess electricity to the grid, we could store it in a house battery and use it later.
 While this would result in less money being made from exporting excess solar energy, it would also mean that we would use less electricity from the grid, which is more expensive.
 2. Load shifting: We could use the house battery to store electricity from the grid overnight when it is cheap, and use it when it is more expensive.
 This would involve moving to a time-of-use tariff, where electricity is more expensive at certain times of day.